On the Universality of Self-Supervised Learning: Revisiting SSL from a Task Perspective

 \section{Revisiting SSL from a Task Perspective}

-During the training phase, the data is organized into mini-batches, i.e., ${X_{tr,l}} = \{{{x_i}} \}_{i = 1}^{N,l}$, where $x_i$ represents the $i$-th sample in the mini-batch, $l$ is the index of mini-batch, and $N$ is the batch size.
-In D-SSL methods, each sample $x_i$ undergoes stochastic data augmentation to generate two augmented views, i.e., $x^1_i$ and $x^2_i$.
-In G-SSL methods, each sample $x_i$ is partitioned into multiple small blocks, some blocks are masked, and the remaining blocks are reassembled into a new sample $x^1_i$.
+During the training phase, the data is organized into mini-batches, i.e., a mini-batch is denoted as ${X_{tr}} = \{{{x_i}} \}_{i = 1}^{N}$, where $x_i$ is the $i$-th sample, and $N$ is the batch size.
+In D-SSL, each sample $x_i$ undergoes stochastic data augmentation to generate two augmented views, i.e., $x^1_i$ and $x^2_i$.
+In G-SSL, each sample $x_i$ is partitioned into multiple small blocks, some blocks are masked, and the remaining blocks are reassembled into a new sample $x^1_i$.
 The original sample is then referred to as $x^2_i$.
-Consequently, each augmented dataset in both D-SSL and G-SSL is represented as $X_{tr,l}^{aug} = \{ {x_i^1,x_i^2} \}_{i=1}^{N,l}$.
+We can also regard the partition-reassemble operation as augmentation.
+Consequently, each augmented dataset in both D-SSL and G-SSL is represented as $X_{tr}^{aug} = \{ {x_i^1,x_i^2} \}_{i=1}^{N}$.
 Each $\{ {x_i^1,x_i^2} \}$ constitutes the $i$-th sample pair, and the SSL objective is to learn a feature extractor $f$ from these pairs.

 D-SSL methods typically have two main objectives: alignment and regularization \citep{simclr,oord2018representation,hjelm2018learning}.
 The alignment objective maximizes the similarity between paired samples in the embedding space, while the regularization objective constrains the learning behavior via inductive biases.
 For example, SimCLR \citep{simclr} enforces a uniform distribution over the feature representations.
 G-SSL methods \citep{mae} can also be viewed as implementing alignment within a pair using an encoding-decoding structure: sample $x^1_i$ is input into this structure to generate an output that is made as consistent as possible with sample $x^2_i$.
 Notably, alignment in D-SSL is often implemented using anchor points, where one sample in a pair is viewed as the anchor, and the training process gradually pulls the other sample towards this anchor.
 This concept of an anchor is also applicable to G-SSL, where $x^2_i$ is treated as the anchor, and the training process involves constraining $x^1_i$ to approach $x^2_i$.